Multiple Datasets#

 Different Analysis Objects#

-For simplicity, this example summed together a single Analysis class which fitted 1D Gaussian’s to 1D data.
+For simplicity, this example used a single Analysis class which fitted 1D Gaussian’s to 1D data.

 Interpolation#